Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-A10cQzT6TpU.md

 ### Transcript

-> um if you add trucks then add boats that's never gonna happen at least not that i think no aquatic
+> if you add trucks then add boats that's never gonna happen at least not that i think no aquatic